oneillka/cl-adv/README.md

 **END SESSION NOTES**

-# OpenVINO Advanced Custom Layer Tutorial
+# OpenVINO 2019 R2.0 Custom Layer Implementation Tutorial for Linux - Advanced*
+**Note:** This tutorial has been tested and confirmed on Ubuntu 16.04 LTS using the Intel® Distribution of OpenVINO™ toolkit 2019 R2.0.
+Using this tutorial with any other versions may not work correctly.

+# Introduction
-This is an advanced tutorial that teaches how to use custom layers in OpenVINO.

-The earlier tutorial demonstrated the process of converting and running customer layers in the OpenVINO Inference Engine, but used a simple hyperbolic cosine function as the custom layer.
+This advanced tutorial outlines the steps for implementing custom layers and provides examples using the Intel® Distribution of OpenVINO™ toolkit.
+It assumes you have a basic working knowledge of custom layer implementation for OpenVINO.
+The **OpenVINO 2019 R2.0 Custom Layer Implementation Tutorial for Linux*** demonstrates the process of converting and running customer layers in the OpenVINO Inference Engine, using a simple hyperbolic cosine function as the custom layer.
 The cosh algorithm was chosen for simplicity of conversion, and didn't require additional parameters to be provided to the Model Optimizer.

-This tutorial walks through using a practical real-world example: the argmax function.
+This more advanced tutorial demonstrates custom layer implementation using a practical real-world example: The argmax function will be used to illustrate:

+- Setting up the environment
+- Setting up and installing prerequisites
+- Generating the Extension Template Files Using the Model Extension Generator
+- Editing the "front" template files so the Model Optimizer will know how to extract *argmax* attributes
+- Editing the "ops" template files so Inference Engine will recognize the output shape of the *argmax* layer during inference
+- Compiling a C++ library for the Inference Engine to use for calculating the *argmax* values
+- Converting and Optimizing an Instance Segmentation Neural Network (NN) Topology
+- Implementing the Inference Engine extension for the example model to run on CPU and GPU

+Currently, this tutorial and the Model Extension Generator tool support creating custom layers for CPU and GPU devices.
+Support for the Myriad (VPU) will be available by the end of 2019.
+Support for other devices is yet to be announced.

+# Before You Start

+## Installation of the Intel® Distribution of OpenVINO™ toolkit 2019 R2.0 for Linux*

+This tutorial assumes that you have already installed the [Intel® Distribution of OpenVINO™ toolkit 2019 R2.0 for Linux*](https://software.intel.com/openvino-toolkit/choose-download/free-download-linux) into the default */opt/intel/openvino* directory.
+If you have installed the toolkit to a different directory, you will need to change the directory paths that include "*/opt/intel/openvino*" in the commands below to point to your installation directory.

+The Intel® Distribution of OpenVINO™ toolkit includes the [Model Optimizer](https://docs.openvinotoolkit.org/2019_R2/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
+This tutorial uses a TensorFlow framework model and assumes that you have already configured the Model Optimizer for use with TensorFlow.
+If you did not configure the Model Optimizer for all the frameworks or not for TensorFlow explicitly during installation, be sure to do so following the steps for [Configuring the Model Optimizer](https://docs.openvinotoolkit.org/2019_R2/_docs_MO_DG_prepare_model_Config_Model_Optimizer.html) before proceeding.

+After installing the Intel® Distribution of OpenVINO™ toolkit, the *classification_sample_async* executable binary will be located in the directory *~/inference_engine_samples_build/intel64/Release*.
+This tutorial will use the *classification_sample_async* executable to run the example model.

 ## Directory Layout
 Model Optimizer Custom Layer Extensions are located in this directory tree: